MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/using-visual-studio.md

 title: Using Visual Studio to deploy and debug
 description: Learn how to build, debug, and deploy apps for HoloLens and Windows Mixed Reality using Visual Studio.
 author: pbarnettms
-ms.author: pbarnett
+ms.author: v-vtieto
-ms.date: 09/15/2021
+ms.date: 12/07/2021
 ms.topic: article
 ms.localizationpriority: high
-keywords: Visual Studio, HoloLens, Mixed Reality, debug, deploy
+keywords: Visual Studio, HoloLens, Mixed Reality, debug, deploy, Unity
 ---

 # Using Visual Studio to deploy and debug

-Whether you're using DirectX or Unity to develop your mixed reality app, Visual Studio is your go-to tool for debugging and deployment.
-In this section, you will learn how to:
+Whether you're using DirectX, Unity or Unreal to develop your mixed reality app, Visual Studio is your go-to tool for debugging and deployment.
+In this section, you'll learn how to:
 * Deploy applications to your HoloLens or Windows Mixed Reality immersive headset through Visual Studio.
-* Use the HoloLens emulator built in to Visual Studio.
+* Use the HoloLens emulator that's built into Visual Studio.
 * Debug mixed reality apps.

 ## Prerequisites

 1. See [Install the Tools](../../develop/install-the-tools.md#installation-checklist) for installation instructions.
-2. Create a new Universal Windows app project in Visual Studio.
-For HoloLens (1st gen), use Visual Studio 2017 or newer.
-For HoloLens 2, use Visual Studio 2019 16.2 or newer.
-C# and C++ are supported.
-(Or follow the instructions to [create an app in Unity](../../develop/unity/tutorials/holograms-100.md).)
+2. Create a new mixed reality project in [Unity](unity-development-overview.md) or [Visual Studio](../../develop/native/directx-development-overview.md).

 ## Enabling Developer Mode

-Start by enabling **Developer Mode** on your device, so Visual Studio can connect to it.
+Start by enabling **Developer Mode** on your device so Visual Studio can connect to it.

-### HoloLens
+### Developer mode on HoloLens

 1. Turn on your HoloLens and put on the device.
 2. Use the [start gesture](../../design/system-gesture.md) to launch the main menu.